connervieira/Predator/DOCUMENTATION.md

 This is the installation process for Predator and all of it's dependencies.

 1. Install OpenALPR
-    - Since Predator is a front-end for OpenALPR, you'll need to install it for it to work properly.
+    - Since Predator depends on OpenALPR as the core of its license plate recognition, you'll need to install it for it to work properly.
     - You can learn about the OpenALPR installation process at <https://github.com/openalpr/openalpr>
     - After installing, you should be able to run OpenALPR using the `alpr` command.
+If not, Predator won't be able to run OpenALPR, and will fail to analyze license plates.
 2. Install FFMPEG
     - Predator uses FFMPEG to process videos.
     - You can install FFMPEG using the following command on a Debian based Linux machine: `sudo apt-get install ffmpeg`
 3. Install ImageMagick
-    - Predator uses ImageMagick to manipulate frames of video.
+    - Predator uses ImageMagick to manipulate still frames of video.
     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
 4. Install FSWebcam
-    - Predator uses FSWebcam to access cameras when using real-time mode.
+    - Predator uses FSWebcam to access cameras when using real-time mode and dash-cam mode.
     - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
 5. Install the required Python packages.
     - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow`
 6. Install the `mpg321` package.
+    - Predator requires mpg321 in order to play audio effects for alerts.
     - `sudo apt-get install mpg321`
 7. Optionally, install software to remotely manage Predator.
     - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.